marcw/marc.weistroff.net/about.rst

 Who's this guy ?
 ================

-My name is Marc Weistroff and I'm a web developper currently based in Montreal, QC, Canada.
+My name is Marc Weistroff and I'm a web developer currently based in Montreal, QC, Canada.

 If by any chance you wanted to contact me, you can use one of these media: